-- Families are asked to provide an e-mail address and SMS mobile number at the start of the academic year for communication of events, field trips and various information letters. - Students use an academic diary to record all homework assignments and daily messages from classroom teachers.
+- Families are asked to provide an e-mail address and SMS mobile number at the start of the academic year for communication of events, field trips and various information letters. - Students use an academic diary to record homework assignments, student's daily class behaviour and messages from classroom teachers.
 Parents are required to check the diary every night and sign it every Friday.

-Details of Greek language and homeroom homework assignments for grades 3, 4, 5, 6 can be accessed on the school website.
-Information will be provided at the start of the year.

-- Notes to parents in the student Academic diary communicate minor problems a student may experience.
+- Details of homework assignments for all grades and subjects can be accessed on Microsoft Teams.
+Information on how to access the Teams platform will be provided at the start of the year. - Notes to parents in the student Academic diary communicate minor problems a student may experience.
 Any communication from home to the classroom teacher should be written in this Diary which classroom teachers check daily.
 The school's Academic Diary will be available for purchasing at the Primary School at the start of each academic year. - Students in the learning support programme will be issued a passport/notebook in which work done in the support programme can be recorded.
-Homework assignments and appointments, etc., can be noted in this passport/notebook and confidential information may be exchanged between parents and personnel. - Informational letters are sent home when the need arises by other departments within ISA and parents receive regular professional communication from their child's teachers. - Parents receive the Principal's Newsletter with news of school events, field trips, etc. - Parents receive an e-mail from the homeroom teachers at the beginning of each Unit of Inquiry.
+Homework assignments and appointments, etc., can be noted in this passport/notebook and confidential information may be exchanged between parents and personnel. - Informational letters are sent home when the need arises by other departments within ISA and parents receive regular professional communication from their child's teachers. - Parents receive the Principal's Newsletter with news of school events, field trips, etc. regularly in the year. - Parents receive an e-mail from the homeroom teachers at the beginning of each Unit of Inquiry.
 This e-mail contains details of the central idea of the unit, the questions that will guide the inquiry, details of field trips and any home/school co-operation needed. - Private or confidential letters to the Principal should be sent to school in sealed envelopes. - Parents are reminded to make appointments to speak with teachers.
 Faculty are not available for meetings before or during school without prior arrangement as these are professional planning times.